-JWT Fields Reference
+JWT Claims Reference

-Complete reference for JWT fields in Supabase
+Complete reference for claims appearing in JWTs created by Supabase Auth

-JWT structure overview
+JWT structure overview#

 Supabase JWTs follow the standard JWT structure with three parts: